-- 12. The student will take an active role in supervision by developing personal goals and helping structure supervision sessions by sharing needs and concerns for continued professional development. - 13.
-The student will actively participate in and make effective use of supervision (e.g., presents cases, brings in patient data, etc.), demonstrate receptiveness to the supervision process, and adjust clinical practice accordingly based on supervisor directives and/or feedback. - 14.
-The student will communicate effectively and in a timely manner with the supervisor, including but not limited to the content and scope of sessions, about individuals who are at risk, needs, or concerns). - 15.
+12. The student will take an active role in supervision by developing personal goals and helping structure supervision sessions by sharing needs and concerns for continued professional development.

+- 13. The student will actively participate in and make effective use of supervision (e.g., present cases, bring in patient data, etc.), demonstrate receptiveness to the supervision process, and adjust clinical practice accordingly based on supervisor directives and/or feedback. - 14.
+The student will communicate effectively and in a timely manner with the supervisor, including but not limited to the content and scope of sessions, about individuals who are at risk, student needs, or concerns. - 15.
 The student will become familiar with the UW MA program's learning objectives and expected competencies (see Appendix A below) as it pertains to their practicum training.
-The student will seek clarification on these as needed.

-16. The student will inform the Associate Director of Clinical Training and Community Engagement of any potential change in their site supervisor as soon as such change becomes known.
+The student will seek clarification on these as needed. - 16.
+The student will inform the Associate Director of Clinical Training and Community Engagement of any potential change in their site supervisor as soon as such a change becomes known. - 17.
+[Site specific requirements inserted here]